 Flavored Coffee Creamer: My pumpkin spice creamer is a copycat recipe of the coffee creamers you find in the grocery store.
 Combined with some steamed milk, this is a great way to make pumpkin spice lattes.

 Maple syrup: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
 Look at that!
 Now you’ve made a maple latte!

 Simple syrup: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
 When the liquid is cool, it’s a basic syrup to sweeten your coffee with.
 This is known as the “classic syrup” at Starbucks.

-Caramel sauce: Make a caramel latte!
+Caramel sauce: Make a caramel latte or a caramel brûlée latte!
 My vanilla bean caramel sauce will give a latte a sweet toasty flavor.
 And my 3 ingredient salted caramel sauce will give your latte a sweet, deeply toasty, and slightly salty flavor.
 You can’t go wrong with either of these caramel recipes for your drink!

 Honey: This is also a great natural sweetener for hot and cold drinks.
 Honey will give your latte some floral flavor notes and it will enhance any naturally sweet flavors your espresso already has.

 Flavored milk: You can find some milk varieties that are sweetened these days.
 Vanilla almond and soy milk are both fairly common in grocery stores.

 How to Froth Milk